- Display – Image ads you can click to go to an advertiser's website

 - Rich media – Ads with interactive elements like animations, image galleries, games, or embedded videos

 - AMPHTML – Fast-loading, secure ads optimized for mobile devices

-Display & Video 360 supports direct upload of HTML5 display banners and rich media banners.
+Display & Video 360 supports direct upload of display, rich media, and AMPHTML banners.
 However, if you want to use creatives with advanced rich media functionality, including expandable or interstitial formats, use Studio.
 Studio creatives can be trafficked through Campaign Manager 360 and synced to your Display & Video 360 account.

 HTML5 creatives can be assigned to display line items.